TimWeber/Digital-Signal-Processing/README.md

   Stop band rejection	:	min 40 dB
 Sampling frequency fs	:	48kHz

-### Selecting the window type
+## Selecting the window type

 A hamming window was chosen as it was the most fitting window for the specifications, due to its low ripple and steep transition band.
 This is shown when comparing different windows:

-Triangluar Window:
+### triangular Window:
+The triangular windoew does not meet the 40dB stop band rejection, set within the filter specification

 ![Triangle](Images/Triangular%20window.png)

-Rectangular Window:
+### Rectangular Window:
+The ripples of the rectangular windoew exceed the 40dB stop band rejection, set within the filter specification

 ![Rectangle](Images/rectangular%20window.png)

-Hamming Window:
+### Hamming Window:
+The Hamming window fits the specifications of the filter

 ![Hamming](Images/Hamming%20window.png)

-### After selecting the window type, the filters can be constructed
+## After selecting the window type, the filters can be constructed

 Creating the lowpass filter: